Hot-Start Chinese Language Modeling:Visual Glyphs Accelerate Sample-Efficient Learning: Related Work

 \subsection{Glyph-Augmented Chinese Representations}

-Prior work has explored incorporating visual glyph information into Chinese representations, primarily as a supplement to discrete token IDs. \cite{broscheit2018learning} learn distributional token representations from visual features, showing that visual information can improve performance on downstream tasks. \cite{Meng2019glyce} propose Glyce, which combines glyph embeddings with character IDs for BERT pre-training, demonstrating gains on multiple Chinese NLP benchmarks. \cite{liu2020chinese} use CNNs to extract glyph features for document classification, showing that text categorization can be benefited from visual structure.

-More recent work explores this direction: \cite{Sun2021ChineseBERT} integrates glyph and pinyin features with character embeddings for pre-training. \cite{zhu-etal-2023-glyph} incorporate glyph information into large language models via adapter modules.

-Methods above retain discrete token IDs as the primary representation and use visual features as auxiliary supervision while it remains unexplored whether visual structure alone suffices for language modeling.
-Instead, our work \emph{replaces} token IDs completely with visual inputs, isolating the role of glyph structure without token-based backoff.
+Prior studies incorporate visual glyph features with token IDs~\cite{broscheit2018learning, Meng2019glyce, liu2020chinese, Sun2021ChineseBERT, zhu-etal-2023-glyph}.
+These methods still keep discrete token IDs as the primary representation while visual features serve as supplementary signals.
+We replace token IDs completely with visual inputs instead, isolating the inductive effect of glyphs on learning dynamics, especially in early-stage and low-resource regimes.